-Guide to Working in Spain
+Work in Spain

-People come from all over Europe and the world to find employment in Spain, some people stay in the big cities like Barcelona on the mainland or on the islands and coastal regions.
-There are so many different jobs like working as a nanny, au pair or teacher, summer rep or in the hospitality and tourism industry.
-This is a great way to live in spectacular settings like the coast which has beautiful white sandy beaches, improve your language skills and also meet people from all over the world!
+There are lots of different jobs available to English speakers and international staff like working as an au pair, teaching, summer rep or in the hospitality and tourism industry.
+Applying is a great way to live in spectacular setting, see some of the best white sandy beaches, improve your language skills and also meet people from all over the world!

-Work on the Mainland
+Jobs on the Spanish Mainland

 Cities on the mainland offer culture, history, bars and lots of places to see.
 A lot of people choose touristy areas like Alicante which is an expat hotspot.
 You will usually need to seek out employment in these places locally.
 Costa Blanca and the Costa del Sol are a popular destination for British touristy and because of this there are various jobs available here.